dswish33/stx_intraday/README.md

 Note:
 Not finished.
-Other projects have much more promise.
-Barrier of entry to hft/mft for stocks makes me put any other analysis on this topic on the backburner.
+Barrier of entry to hft/mft for stocks makes me assign a lower priority to this topic.